-This is a story of obedience, faith, and provision, but there’s a backstory that you need to know.
+This is a story of obedience, faith, and provision.
+But first, a little backstory that you need to know.
 Because of his courage in telling the truth, Elijah had become a very unpopular man in Israel.
 So, God sent him away into the wilderness for a time of rest and testing.
-He took him to a place by a brook where God met his physical needs.
-Birds brought Elijah food every day, and the brook provided him water.
+He took him to a place by a brook where God met his physical needs: birds brought Elijah food every day, and the brook provided him water.

 After a while, however, the brook dried up because there was no rain.
-As you can imagine, Elijah was a little surprised and probably thought, “Okay, God, what do I do now?
-I have to have water to survive!”
+As you can imagine, Elijah was a little surprised and probably thought, “Okay, God, what do I do now???
+I need water to survive!”
 (Now, remember, God doesn’t always meet our needs for tomorrow, today.
-He always meets our needs for tomorrow, tomorrow.
+He always meets our needs for tomorrow, tomorrow.)
 So, God told Elijah to go to a specific place where he would find food and water.

 He went to a gate and found a woman gathering sticks and asked if she would get him a drink of water.
-She immediately went to get him the water when he added, “While you’re at it, please bring me a piece of bread…” In light of this poor woman’s situation, she could have thought, “The audacity of this guy!”
-But she told him she was in the process of preparing what was to be the very last meal for her and her son, and then there would be nothing left, and they would die.
+She immediately went to get him some water when he added, “While you’re at it, please bring me a piece of bread…” In light of this poor woman’s situation, she could have thought, “The audacity of this guy!”
+But she told him she was in the process of preparing what was to be the very last meal for her and her son, after which there would be nothing left and they would die.
 She lived in poverty.
 She was a single mom.
 Single parenting is not a new thing.
 Women have been raising families alone and in poverty for centuries.
-But she trusted God and gave all that she had to the man of God—and God blessed her by multiplying the food in her cupboard so that she and her son would never be without because of it.
-In the process, He continued to bless Elijah by meeting his physical and material needs to be able to survive.
+But she trusted God and gave all that she had to the man of God—and God blessed her by multiplying the food in her cupboard so that she and her son would never be without.
+In the process, He continued to bless Elijah by meeting both his physical and material needs in order to survive.

 This biblical story teaches us how much God cares for us.
-God cared for the prophet.
-He cared for this poor single mom.
-He cares for all of us.
-Our role is to put our trust in Him and be willing to put our faith into action…to just go and “bake our bread,” so to speak, do the best we can today, and leave the rest to Him.
+God cared for the prophet and this poor single mom.
+In the same way, He cares for all of us.
+Our role is to put our trust in Him and be willing to put our faith into action – to just go and “bake our bread,” so to speak.
+It’s choosing to do the best we can today, and leave the rest to Him.
 Elijah trusted God and was fed.
-The poor single mom trusted God through Elijah, and her needs were met.
+The poor single mom trusted God through Elijah and her needs were met.
 The greater the need – the greater the blessing.
-Trust Him to meet your needs, and He will.
+Trust Him to meet your needs and He will.